 First things first – what exactly is DNA and how does it work to reveal the intricacies of our lineage?
 Deoxyribonucleic acid – known to most of us as DNA – is the genetic material that contains the specific code for the qualities you’ll manifest.

 You can think of it as an instruction manual or a recipe that tells genetic information about your cells and how they’ll develop.
 The information contained in your DNA dictates how tall you’ll be, the color of your skin, the ratio of your muscle mass to fat, and everything in between.

 DNA varies from person to person.
-That’s why each individual will look, act, and think in their unique way.
-But these variations are anything but random.
+That’s why each individual looks, acts, and thinks in their unique way.
+But these variations are not random.
 When we’re conceived, our parents give us 23 chromosomes each for a total of 46 that combine to create our unique genetic code.